Zen Spot #23 — Mindfulness, meditation and the edge of somewhere January 24, 2018 00:15

 Washington Avenue and 5th Street

 It occurred to me that the hoop marked the edge of somewhere.
-But, that somewhere wasn’t violent.
-The neighbors wouldn’t permit it.
-I know the neighbors.
-Enough rust crusted the metal to betray several years presence.

 An artist, entrepreneur and writer walking the Buddhist path, his art focuses on the Dharma Wheel.
 The four wheels shown above are among over 600 DharmaMechanic has created over the course of his career.
 Each has a unique story.
 If you’d like to read the story of these wheels or purchase a framed 20" x 20" ready-to-hang print, visit SilkDharma.com.